NeuroTechX/ntx_slack_archive/_montreal.md

  >This week, I will be recording SSVEP elicited by a stimulus surrounded by 3 distractors -which are also SSVEP-prone stimuli.
 If everything goes as planned, the (in-fovea + attended) stimulus should trigger a stronger response and I should be able to decode which stimulus was attended by the subject.

+6/5/2017 3:58 PM

+ **fred-simard** :

+ >I'm ordering cognionics electrodes (<http://cognionics.com/index.php/technology>).
+I got a quote for 25$ each, if anyone wants some, now is the time, you won't get them for a cheaper price.
+Let me know very quickly.